lowRISC/ibex/doc/03_reference/cosim.rst

 Overview
 --------

-The Ibex UVM DV environment contains a co-simulation system.
+A co-simulation system is provided that can run in either the Ibex UVM DV environment or with Simple System.
 This system runs a RISC-V ISS (currently only Spike is supported) in lockstep with an Ibex core.
 All instructions executed by Ibex and memory transactions generated are checked against the behaviour of the ISS.
 This system supports memory errors, interrupt and debug requests which are observed in the RTL simulation and forwarded to the ISS so the ISS and RTL remain in sync.